-Morningside/Lenox Park is a residential neighborhood in Atlanta, Georgia founded in 1931.
+Morningside/Lenox Park is a residential neighborhood in Atlanta, founded in 1931.
 It is located north of Virginia-Highland, east of Ansley Park and west of Druid Hills.
 Approximately 3,500 households comprise the neighborhood which includes the original subdivisions of Morningside, Lenox Park, University Park, Noble Park, Johnson Estates and Hylan Park.

 The growing neighborhood acquired a school when Morningside Elementary opened in 1929.
 Originally, the school had six classrooms on the lower floor of the western side of the current building.
 Enrollment grew, and a new building was commissioned and completed in 1935, providing work for the unemployed during the Depression.